a01650552/styleguide/README.md

 Follow the [AIRBNB JavaScript style guide](https://github.com/airbnb/javascript).
 I'll summarize the basic points below and any changes specific to PC styles.

+- **Use semicolons.**
+> Why?
+JS has a few weird cases where automatic semicolon insertion will cause issues.
+Those times are rare, but the minimal effort of using semicolons is worth it.

 - **Use two spaces for indentation.** Four spaces are banned.
 Tabs are especially banned.
 > Why?
 This is the standard for most modern JS code and most of our team uses this already.